 Did you really think vineyard visits are just for adults?
 In some places they are, but more and more destinations realize parents (who drink wine) travel with their children.
 Family travel is for the whole family, so traveling off to a vineyard as a family and to a museum gives a mix of all genres.

 Vineyards are getting more and creative, like offering grape juice and games for the kids to play while you taste wine!
-Families get an education as to how wine is made, from the field to barrel so education is in process even if you never thought about it that way!
+Families get an education as to how wine is made, from the field to barrel so education is in the process even if you never thought about it that way!

 Fall weather leads to outdoor activities it is just a given.
 The air is so kind and welcoming and there are endless activities.
 Fall Festivals abound in autumn and this truly lets your family experience culture, history, and good eats, in a way that is unique.

 From prize-winning food to hand-crafted artwork, a true vibe for each different city, town or suburb that these festivals are located in, just eeks through.
-Pick a few festivals over the weekend and stay a local hotel or campground ahead of the festival visit, providing a true family trip!
+Pick a few festivals over the weekend and stay at a local hotel or campground ahead of the festival visit, providing a true family trip!

 Cruises are super Fall Travel Ideas, pack once, unpack once and have everyone together in a suite, or adjoining cabins.
 No worries about where you are eating, or if the kids will have fun because there are kid camps.

 Kid camps give the adults in the group the ability to enjoy some great entertainment while the kids make friends!
 Let me say this differently (F-R-E-E-D-O-M to be a couple for an hour or 2!)
-Cruises range from 3 days to 3 months, so pick your best fitting time and get those family trips booked.

 There is no better time of year to visit Disney than during the Fall.
 At least one of your Fall family trips should be to Disney!
-Enjoy water parks, park-hopping, spas, great eats and memory making beyond anything you could hope for.
+Enjoy water parks, park-hopping, spas, great eats and memory-making beyond anything you could hope for.

 In the end, those 3-day jaunts to 1-week stays will provide you all the smiles and happiness you could ever crave!
 Disney smiles are contagious.